authormedia/mybooktable/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress Bookstore Plugin to help authors create great looking book pages that rank well on Google.
+A WordPress Bookstore Plugin to help authors boost book sales on sites like Amazon and Apple iBooks with great looking book pages.

 == Description ==

 [vimeo http://vimeo.com/65924127]

 Forget everything you think you know about selling your book online.
 We’re changing it.
 You won’t need SSL certificates, shopping carts, or piles of books in your basement.
-All you’ll need is an affiliate account and a website.
+All you’ll need is a WordPress website.
 Oh, and a book.

 MyBookTable allows you to have your own bookstore that links to online bookstores where visitors can buy the book.

 You can find a **live demo** of MyBookTable in action [here](http://www.authormedia.com/books/ "MyBookTable Demo").

 = FEATURES =